24th World Scout Jamboree: Trading

 Patch trading was popular at the World Scout Jamboree.
 Scouts from all over the world traded patches from local events and Jamboree-issued patches.
 Also, the Jamboree issued national customized neckerchiefs or scarves, which were traded as well.
 Several unofficial trading spots were set up around the Summit on cots or blankets.
 One major trading location was at the Scott Visitor Center at the entrance of the Summit.

 Novus

 The Jamboree issued a piece of technology called the Novus.
 It was placed on the arm and could electronically send a Scout's contact information to another Scout and was a contest to see who could collect the most contacts.
 This was referred to as clicking and quickly became a game among Scouts.
 The Novus was also used to collect "badges" by completing various activities, which then awards points to the player.
 These points were another competition among Scouts, with a leaderboard ranking Scouts by points.
+The Novus devices were also activated remotely, surprising wearers as they contributed to lighting effects during the closing ceremony/stadium show.